irfanrizvidev/my-template-repo/README.md

 I have a degree in ___Mechanical Engineering___ from IT Tallaght, Dublin.
 I received an award of Excellence on completion of the degree.
 I passed the degree with a distinction and 3.96 overall GPA.
 ##### Final Year project
 I scored 82% in the final year project of the Mechanical Engineering Degree.

+### Work
+This section of the website includes my work history.

+### Skills
+This section has some of my skills as a computer programmer.

+### Contact

+This section has a form to contact me.

+### Download CV
+This section allowed the users to download my CV.

+### Header and Footer
+The header section has NAV bar with all the links to the sections.
+The footer has the copyright information of the website.

+## Technologies Used:
+### Javascript
+Javascript is used to change the colour of the navigation when it is scrolled down from its original position.

+### CSS
+CSS is used to style the website

+### HTML
+HTML is used to build the  core of the website

+### Github / GIT / GITPOD
+Github is used to store the code.
+GIT is used for version control.
+GITPOD is used as the IDE.

+## Testing

+## Deployment

+## Credits